Genuine non-Gaussian entanglement of light and quantum coherence for an atom from noisy multiphoton spin-boson

 By definition, both PRCS and PRSS are therefore incoherent in the photon number basis.
 For completeness, we also consider the highly nonclassical excited Fock states $\ket{n}$.
 For ease of comparison, we denote by $\bar{n}$ the mean energy of all the states, i.e., $\bar{n} = \vert\alpha\vert^2 = \sinh^2{r}$.
 It is interesting to note that all these CV states are reduced to the vacuum $\ket{0}$ in the limit $\bar{n}=0$.

-Employing numerical analysis, the impact of utilising various coherent and incoherent oscillator energy on the temporal evolution of bosonic entanglement $\mathcal{L}$ is depicted in Fig.~\ref{fig_LN_nbar_qbt_vac}.
+Employing numerical analysis, the impact of utilizing various coherent and incoherent oscillator energies on the temporal evolution of bosonic entanglement $\mathcal{L}$ is depicted in Fig.~\ref{fig_LN_nbar_qbt_vac}.
 The black curves in all panels, representing $\bar{n}=0$, align precisely with the corresponding curves depicted in Fig.~\ref{fig_LN_Osc_vac}.
 In addition to this obvious one, several key observations can be drawn from Fig.~\ref{fig_LN_nbar_qbt_vac} as discussed in the following:

 Even when $p_e=0$, the entanglement between the two bosonic modes persists across all scenarios, gradually strengthening with increasing $\bar{n}$, as depicted by the dashed curves.
-Notably, the onset of entanglement may be delayed, and it tends to be weaker for initial thermal and PRCS states relative to other scenarios, while the squeezed vacuum state $\ket{\xi}$ yields maximal entanglement.
-Contrary to intuition, for $p_e=0$, the augmentation of $m$ in the multiphoton JC interaction results in lower values of $\mathcal{L}$ across all scenarios.
+Notably, the onset of entanglement may be delayed and tends to be weaker for initial thermal and PRCS states relative to other scenarios, while the squeezed vacuum state $\ket{\xi}$ yields maximal entanglement.
+Contrary to intuition, for $p_e=0$, the augmentation of $m$ in the MPJC interaction results in lower values of $\mathcal{L}$ across all scenarios.
 Specifically, for higher Fock states $\ket{n}$, the entanglement is generated when $n\geqslant m+1$.
-However, the initiation of entanglement occurs more rapidly as $m$ is increased to higher values for both initial thermal and PRCS states.
+However, the initiation of the entanglement occurs more rapidly as $m$ is increased to higher values for both the initial thermal and PRCS states.